RobiTheGit/PyFetch/README.md

 # PyFetch
-Like neofetch, but in python (WIP)
+Like neofetch, but in python (WIP) For Debian Based Linux (Tested on Debian 12)

 TODO: